infinityCounter/QMVC/README.md

 - Implementations of Mozilla web security recommendations as defined [here](https://developer.mozilla.org/en-US/docs/Web/Security), Including Subresource Integrity, and Content Security Policy.

-- Strictly PHP7 only code in QMVC v2.0 base, avoiding any pitfalls caused by pre PHP7 vulnerabilities.
+- Strictly PHP7 only code in QMVC v2.0 base code (*not including project dependencies*), avoiding any pitfalls caused by pre PHP7 vulnerabilities.

 - QMVC v2.0 now uses the TWIG templating engine for view rendering.

 - New laravel style router instead of the QMVC v1.0 Angular like state router.

-- Removal of custom QMVC psudeo-ORM infavor of allowing user chosen ORM or other database management library.
+- Removal of custom QMVC psudeo-ORM in favor of allowing user chosen ORM or other database management library.

 - Middlewares for HTTP request interactions.